 2. Roll-out Services Quickly

-The long product development and network enablement cycle causes operators to miss important opportunities.
+The long product development and network enablement cycle cause operators to miss important opportunities.
 Operators need to push out new services fast to capitalize on new, often emerging consumer demands and capture revenue.
 Activation platforms with open APIs give operators the option to leverage vendor or internal resources to speed up the roll-out process.
 Tools like intuitive web-based configuration, pre-configured service creation templates, and pre-built interfaces in payment gateways all enable flexible and speedy set up of services.
 New services can help retain and add new subscribers.

 3. Enhance User Experience with Diagnostic Tools

 Not long ago, it was somewhat rare to see cable operators being recognized for top-notch customer service.
-Now, with advanced technologies operators have gained considerable strides in customer service evidenced by the fast climb along industry ratings, such as the JD Power and Associates annual telecom service providers’ ranking.
+Now, with advanced technologies, operators have gained considerable strides in customer service evidenced by the fast climb along with industry ratings, such as the JD Power and Associates annual telecom service providers’ ranking.
 One of the most critical tools is advanced diagnostics.
-For examples, operators can now collect network alarms based on correlation engines and policy rules to help pinpoint the root cause of outages and degradations.
+For example, operators can now collect network alarms based on correlation engines and policy rules to help pinpoint the root cause of outages and degradations.
 Customer service representatives (CSRs) can proactively respond to trouble tickets without relying on subscribers to call in and report service issues.
 This not only reduces mean time to repair (MTTR) and operational costs, but also liberates network technicians, NOC operators, and CSRs from mundane manual work.